seclerp/rider-monogame/README.md

 ### How to use

 Just open .mgcb file for editing.
-Previewer will be on the left side of the editor.
+Previewer will be on the right side of the editor.

 Additional file templates are located under <kbd>Add</kbd> section of a folder or project context menu.